-Physical contact should never be secretive, or for the gratification of the adult, or represent a misuse of authority.
+- ensure they have a system in place for recording incidents and the means by which information about incidents and outcomes can be easily accessed by senior management - make adults aware of relevant professional or organisational guidance in respect of physical contact with children and meeting medical needs of children and young people where appropriate - be explicit about what physical contact is appropriate for adults working in their setting misuse of authority.
 If an adult believes that their action could be misinterpreted, or if an action is observed by another as being inappropriate or possibly abusive, the incident and circumstances should be reported to the senior manager outlined in the procedures for handling allegations and an appropriate record made.
 Parents/carers should also be informed in such circumstances.